Admissions and COVID-19

 For booking an IELTS test in China, you can find exam details on its official site.
 To find exam availability, please visit the IELTS application portal where it updates the availability of exam spaces every day.

-We know visits to the University are an important part of decision-making for students.
-We've run a number of successful virtual events, and have more planned.
+We know visits to the University are an important part of decision-making for students so we have a number of virtual open days for undergraduate and postgraduate students to attend.

 We continue to be guided by Scottish Government advice.
 If there are changes to the number of people allowed to attend an event safely, then we will endeavour to host on-campus events later in the year.